• Skip to primary navigation

 • Simple.
 This latte literally takes only 5 minutes and a handful of ingredients to make.
 A simple latte to make at home

 • SO much cheaper!
 Seriously.
-The savings I get from making my own lattes at home may pay for my kid’s college.
+The savings I get from making my lattes at home may pay for my kid’s college.
 (I kid…sort of.)

 • Less calories.
-Depending on the amount of honey and type of milk you use, a homemade oatmilk honey latte is likely way less calories than the ones you’ll find at Starbucks.
+Depending on the amount of honey and type of milk you use, a homemade oatmilk honey latte is likely way fewer calories than the ones you’ll find at Starbucks.
 Three cheers for a skinny latte!

 honey latte in mug with bowl of honey and cinnamon sticks in the background.